EarthObservation/RVT_py/docs/listofvis_hillshade.rst

 While very low illumination elevation angles (< 10°) can and should be used to highlight low relief features in areas of low slopes and flat terrain, higher illumination elevation angles (> 35°) are required in steeper topography.

 To investigate features on moderate to steep slopes, shaded relief should be used with (almost) vertical illumination to minimize saturated bright/dark areas on slopes facing towards/away from the illumination.
-In such cases, shaded relief images become similar to :ref:`listofvis_slope` images, which can be a useful alternative in moderate to steep topography.
+In such cases, shaded relief images become similar to slope images, which can be a useful alternative in moderate to steep topography.

 Multiple direction hillshading
 ------------------------------